SuyashMishr/EduSarathi/README.md

 # 🎓 EduSarathi - AI-Powered Educational Companion

-EduSarathi is an intelligent educational companion that leverages Google's Gemini AI to create curricula, quizzes, assessments, and learning materials.
+EduSarathi is an intelligent educational companion that leverages OpenRouter-hosted models to create curricula, quizzes, assessments, and learning materials.
 Currently optimized for Physics Class 11 with NCERT content extraction.

 ## ✨ Features